shapehq/actions/README.md

 ## [jira-issues-changelog](https://github.com/shapehq/actions/tree/main/jira-issues-changelog/action.yml)

-Outputs a list of Jira issue keys included in commit messages between the latest and  previous tags.
+Outputs a list of Jira issue keys mentioned in commit messages between the latest tag and the most recent tag that does not include the inputted app version.

 ```yml
 - name: Jira issues from changelog